A-User-s-Discord-Themes/Rain/README.md

 # Rain
-A discord theme specifically made for its splash screen
+A new design to the splash screen

 ![Preview](https://cdn.discordapp.com/attachments/539180316447997974/719038594005598278/ezgif.com-video-to-gif_1.gif)

 ## Settings
 Currently you can acess the settings only opening `splash.css` and modifying the values.